25 Types Of Famous Turkish Kebabs You Have To Try

 An assortment of different meats, such as chicken shish kebab, Adana kebab, and köfte, are served together on a platter, offering a variety of flavors in one meal.

-This is a good option if you want to try different types of grilled meats and you’re not sure which to choose.
-However, they tend to be general, rather than being any of the more ‘speciality’ kebabs.
+This is a good option if you want to try different types of grilled meats and are unsure which to choose.
+However, they tend to be general rather than any of the more ‘specialty’ kebabs.

 22. Tavuk Döner (Chicken Kebab)